Agade09/Agade-Code-of-Kutulu-Postmortem/Agade_CoK_Postmortem.md

 ## Conclusion

 I finished with 1100 lines, including all testing code.
 I took an embarrassingly long time to debug my engine, finding out wanderers were either spawning twice too fast or even despawning in my engine on Sunday.
-Should have debugged using other plays' next turn position as Robostac mentioned.
+Should have debugged using other players' next turn position as Robostac mentioned.

 I could have improved performance and a few other things with more time, perhaps squeezing out a win against blasterpoard (what a terrible name) but I feel like he played better than me, especially considering his lower computation time, so I'm happy to just congratulate him.